A sprawling tabletop RPG, Mage Knight is a deep and enjoyable experience.

 This leaves one or two cards left to take their action with, but other cards like units may also be useful — for example a unit of crossbowmen can be spent to add its ranged attack value to that of whichever cards the character has left to play.
 Similarly, some units, spells or artifacts can add powerful additional benefits to various actions that makes them easier to complete.
 Much of the thrill of playing Mage Knight is in planning and executing these perfect turns where you do exactly what you need to as efficiently as possible.

 Often, as you work through cards in order to map and plan the various phases of your turn, you’ll make mistakes or realise that something more optimal might have been possible had you played differently.
-Thankfully, Mage Knight is fairly forgiving of this fact and has a clear set of rules for rolling back a turn — basically, as long as you’ve gained access to anything secret or random, then you can more or less roll back at will.
+Thankfully, Mage Knight is fairly forgiving of this fact and has a clear set of rules for rolling back a turn — basically, as long as you’ve not gained access to anything secret or random, then you can more or less roll back at will.
 Unsurprisingly, this can lead to turns in Mage Knight taking quite a while, so the game also has rules to allow players to begin their turn whilst the previous player is still completing their clean up steps.

 Now without oversimplifying it unrealistically, there isn’t a lot more to Mage Knight in terms of complexity, unless introducing other modules such as Volkare (who has his own AI rules) or some of the other scenario content.
-The game presents players with a very simple structure and a lot of freedom to execute whatever their heart desires — for example, villages can be plundered at a cost of minus three to your reputation.
+The game presents players with a very simple structure and a lot of freedom to execute whatever their heart desires — for example, villages can be plundered at a cost of minus one to your reputation.
 If you can imagine it, Mage Knight likely has a way to enable you — but how best to execute on those fantasies is where the complex puzzle is found.

 These freedoms and the shift in reputation and fame that comes with player actions is also reminiscent of games like Mass Effect or Fallout that use a system of good versus evil to change how the game world reacts to players, and how they feel about themselves.
 Personally, I’m willing to use deed cards that threaten or coerce units into joining with me (for a small reputation hit) because that makes thematic sense to me, but I don’t like the idea of playing as a bandit that would burn villages and be a force for evil.
 Arythea is a vampire though, so what would she care for the strife of humans?
 There’s real opportunity here to pick a character and to really experience the story of each given scenario through their eyes.